 When you have receding gums that affect both your oral health and your appearance, gum grafting comes to the rescue.
-One of the best Yonkers dentists and periodontists, open Saturdays and Sundays, ensures you have a successful gum graft recovery following gum recession surgery.
-Your Yonkers dentist comes highly recommended and is very experienced, which decreases your risk of gum graft failure.
+One of the best Yonkers dentists and periodontists, ensures you have a successful gum graft recovery following gum recession surgery.
+Your dentist comes highly recommended and is very experienced, which decreases your risk of gum graft failure.

 Being told that you need a gum graft is upsetting, but don’t panic.
 It’s an extremely common dental problem.
 Gum grafting has come a long way, and it sounds worse than it is.
 If your gums have receded to the point of needing gum recession surgery, gum grafting can protect your teeth.
 It also goes a long way toward maintaining the quality and appearance of your smile.

-You may not have even noticed that your gums had receded, but your family dentist, open on Saturday, can point it out to you.
+You may not have even noticed that your gums had receded, but your family dentist can point it out to you.
 It’s a gradual process in which the tissue that surrounds your teeth begins to pull away from your teeth.
 This process exposes more of your tooth and eventually the root of your tooth.

 If left untreated, this condition even causes damage to the bone that supports your tooth.
-Since your top Yonkers dentist is also experienced in cosmetic dentistry, he notices even small changes in your mouth that you miss.
-But your Sunday dentist in Yonkers can repair it with gum grafting.
+Since your dentist is also experienced in cosmetic dentistry, he notices even small changes in your mouth that you miss.

 What to Expect: Gum Graft Types